- Competitive Analysis

 - Commercial Services

 Recently, Google has rebranded their Home Services Ads as Google Local Services Ads (LSA) to reflect services that occur outside of customers’ homes.
-Our PPC team has been working with a number of our clients to set up and monitor their Local Services Ads, and we’ve learned quite a bit about this new service offering.
-Armed with that info, we wanted to let you in on everything we know.
+Our PPC team has been working with a number of our clients to set up and monitor their Local Services Ads, and we’ve learned quite a bit about this service offering since it launched.

-In a nutshell, you need to know (and we’ll gladly tell you):
+In a nutshell, in order to understand, use, and succeed with these ads, you need to know (and we’ll gladly tell you):

 - How Local Services Ads show up in search results